john30/ebusd-configuration/guidelines.md

 4. `npm run format`: reformats all generated tsp files
 5. `npm run lint`: checks for issues in all generated tsp files

-Alternatively, the `npm run csvall` performs all of these steps and also adjusts/excludes some top level items that rarely changed and emit warnings otherwise.
+Alternatively, the `npm run csvall` performs all of these steps in addition to some pre-normalization, and also adjusts/excludes some top level items that rarely changed and emit warnings otherwise.

 From here, the changed declarations in `outtsp` can be compared against the current source folder in `src`, changes to it applied and reviewed beforw PR submission.